-This summary highlights selected information from this prospectus supplement and the accompanying prospectus and the documents incorporated by reference and does not contain all of the information that you should consider in making your investment decision.
-You should carefully read the entire prospectus supplement, the accompanying prospectus and any related free writing prospectus, including the risks of investing in our securities discussed under the heading "Risk Factors" contained in the prospectus supplement and any related free writing prospectus, and under similar headings in the documents that are incorporated by reference into this prospectus supplement.
-You should also carefully read the information incorporated by reference into this prospectus, including our financial statements, and the exhibits to the registration statement of which this prospectus supplement is a component.
+This summary highlights selected information from this prospectus and does not contain all of the information that you should consider in making your investment decision.
+You should carefully read the entire prospectus, the applicable prospectus supplement and any related free writing prospectus, including the risks of investing in our securities discussed under the heading "Risk Factors" contained in the applicable prospectus supplement and any related free writing prospectus, and under similar headings in the documents that are incorporated by reference into this prospectus.
+You should also carefully read the information incorporated by reference into this prospectus, including our financial statements, and the exhibits to the registration statement of which this prospectus is a component.